sadabnepal/webdriverio-ts-mocha/README.md

 # WebdriverIO TypeScript Mocha Framework

 This is a sample project that uses WebdriverIO and TypeScript.
-It includes examples of the PageObject pattern and some practical examples for using WebdriverIO for cross browser and parallel testing.
+It includes examples of the PageObject pattern and some practical examples for using WebdriverIO for cross browser and parallel run. testing inside container, report portal integration.

 ### Requirements